Singapore Clinical Trial Regulatory Process

-- The access to multi-ethnic populations like 74.2 percent Chinese, 13.3 percent Malays, 9.2 percent Indian and Eurasians, and other groups make up 3.3 percent of inhabitants.
+- Access to a multi-ethnic population, with 74.2 percent Chinese, 13.3 percent Malays, 9.2 percent Indian and Eurasians, and other groups making up 3.3 percent of inhabitants.

-- The ability to rapidly recruit for early-phase studies also ensures shorter trial timelines and, therefore, less overall expenditure.
+- The ability to rapidly recruit participants for early-phase studies, which ensures shorter trial timelines and lower overall expenditure.

 Phase I studies

 - The country plays an impeccable role in conducting Phase 1 studies in the Asia-Pacific region.

 - Many pharmaceutical and biotech companies are now choosing to bring their innovative early-phase trials to Singapore over other conventional options of the United States or Europe.
 This is largely due to the track record of success stories during the last five years.

 The Health Sciences Authority (HSA) regulates the conduct of clinical trials of therapeutic products and medicinal products under the Health Products (Clinical Trials) Regulations and the Medicines (Clinical Trials) Regulations respectively.